Chayanon-Ninyawee/GfmEngine/README.md

 For a detailed log of problems encountered and fixes implemented during the development of this project, see [ProblemsFixed.md](docs/ProblemsFixed.md).
 This document is intended for contributors who want to understand the technical problems and solutions related to the project setup, dependencies, and development workflow.

+See [Clang-Format Installation Guide](docs/clang-format.md) for installation instructions for newer clang-format version.